skahlert/ArticulatePrivateWebservice/readme.md

 5. Paste your bearer token at the beginning of the new script.

 # Supported Functions
+- Authenticaton (experimental)
+- List of all courses
+- List all folders
+- Download course content
 - Duplicate a course
 - Move course to a folder
 - Add collaborator